 The world’s first commercial CO2 capture installation for horticulture applications

-Frames announces the first carbon neutral system for heating and supplying CO2 for industrial-scale, greenhouse growers.
+Frames is pleased to announce the first carbon neutral system for heating and supplying CO2 for industrial-scale, greenhouse growers.
 Successfully demonstrated by DES B.V. a cooperative association of growers including VOF Prominent Grevelingen, DT van Noord tomatoes and Van Duijn aubergines, the biomass system will save the growers more than 6.5 million m3 of natural gas, and 12 million kilos of fossil CO2 emissions per year.

 The Frames’ carbon neutral CO2 system comprises an installation which captures CO2 from flue gases of chipped natural wood burning in a biomass boiler.
 After further polishing, the captured CO2 is stored in two large gas tanks for later use.
 When the wood is burned, the CO2 rich flue gases pass through an absorption tower where they are dissolved in GALLOXOL® – an environmentally friendly solvent specifically designed to selectively pick CO2 from the flue gasses.
 The other flue gasses exit the absorber into the atmosphere as normal.